 You’re running late for work so you push the gas a little harder, and next thing you know there are flashing lights in your rearview mirror.
-You pull over, get the ticket, and you’re back on your way – only now you’re worried about how much the ticket will be and if there’s anything you can do to get out of it.
-Our traffic ticket attorneys in Raleigh are breaking down how much a speeding ticket is, the long term costs and consequences, and what you can do to reduce the expense.
+You pull over, get the ticket, and you’re back on your way.
+But how much is a speeding ticket in North Carolina?
+Should you pay it, or fight to get out of it?
+Our traffic ticket attorneys in Raleigh are breaking down how much a speeding ticket is, the long-term costs and consequences, and what you can do to reduce the expense.

-In North Carolina, a speeding ticket can range between as little as $10 all the way to $250.
+In North Carolina, a speeding ticket can range from as little as $10 all the way to $250.

 - Driving 1 to 5 miles per hour (mph) over the posted limit: $10